How to Transfer Money to Your New Zealand Bank Account

 - Bank drafts typically take a long time to process.
 If someone is sending you a bank draft to your New Zealand address, then this is additional time.

-The benefits of this is that a bank draft takes the money from your home account straight away, so your draft will not “bounce” from having insufficient funds.
+One of the benefits of this is that a bank draft takes the money from your home account straight away, so your draft will not “bounce” from having insufficient funds.
 Additionally, bank drafts can only be deposited into a bank account, rather than being cashed, making them secure.
 That being said, because a bank draft is a physical item, losing it would be a major inconvenience.

 What not to use when transferring money to your New Zealand bank account

 Let’s be honest, some methods of transferring money from your overseas bank account to your New Zealand bank account just have so many disadvantages that there’s nothing more to say about them other than: Don’t use them!
 Here are the international money transfer methods to avoid:

 Expensive and hard to redeem, the length of time to sort out how to use them in New Zealand makes travellers’ cheques an absolute no-no when transferring money into your New Zealand bank account

 Travel money cards